Greenwood District, Tulsa: Historic district

+In 2023, a bill was introduced in the U.S. Senate to create Historic Greenwood District—Black Wall Street National Monument.

 Landmarks

 Greenwood Rising History Center

-The Greenwood Rising History Center will be built at 21 North Greenwood Avenue on the corner of Greenwood Avenue and Archer Street.
-Construction of the History Center and 21 North Greenwood are expected to be completed in late May or June 2021.
+The Greenwood Rising History Center was completed in 2021 at 21 North Greenwood Avenue on the corner of Greenwood Avenue and Archer Street.

 Greenwood Cultural Center

 The Greenwood Cultural Center, dedicated on October 22, 1995, was created as a tribute to Greenwood's history and as a symbol of hope for the community's future.
 It has a museum, an African American art gallery, a large banquet hall, and it housed the Oklahoma Jazz Hall of Fame until 2007.
-The total cost of the Center was almost $3 million.
+The total cost of the center was almost $3 million.
 The Center plays a key role in the reconstruction and unity of the Greenwood Historic District.

 The Greenwood Cultural Center sponsors and promotes education and cultural events showcasing African American heritage.
-It also provides positive images of North Tulsa to the community, and attracts a diversity of visitors to the Center and to the city of Tulsa.
+It also provides positive images of North Tulsa to the community, and attracts a diversity of visitors to the center and to the city of Tulsa.

 In 2011, the Greenwood Cultural Center lost all funding from the State of Oklahoma, threatening its existence.
 The community responded with donations and GoFundMe campaigns, and the Cherokee Nation contributed to its summer programs.

 Michael Bloomberg donated one million dollars to the Greenwood Art Project in 2019 and made the Greenwood Cultural Center his first stop on his campaign for the Democratic presidential nomination on January 19, 2020.

-In 2021, President Joe Biden visited the Greenwood Cultural Center during the community's 100-year commemoration of the 1921 Tulsa Race Massacre.
+In 2021, President Biden visited the Greenwood Cultural Center during the community's 100-year commemoration of the 1921 Tulsa Race Massacre.

 John Hope Franklin Reconciliation Park

 Ground was broken in 2008 at 415 North Detroit Avenue for a proposed Reconciliation Park to commemorate the 1921 Tulsa Race Massacre.
 John Hope Franklin, son of B. C. Franklin and a notable historian, attended the groundbreaking ceremony.
 After his death in 2009, the park was renamed John Hope Franklin Reconciliation Park.
 Attractions include two sculptures and a dozen bronze informational plaques.
 It is a park primarily designed for education and reflection, and does not contain facilities for sports or other recreation.

-Originally funded by the State of Oklahoma, the City of Tulsa and private donors, it is now owned by the city and managed by a non-profit corporation, the John Hope Franklin Center for Reconciliation.
+Originally funded by the State of Oklahoma, the City of Tulsa and private donors, it is now owned by the city and managed by a nonprofit organization, the John Hope Franklin Center for Reconciliation.